 Hotels in Evora Portugal

-For luxury in the countryside, book a room at the Convento do Espinheiro.
+For 5-star luxury in the countryside, book a room at the Convento do Espinheiro.
 This hotel is an old convent with so many passageways and rooms to explore.
 The rooms are clean, the staff is attentive and the breakfast is a delicious array of meats, cheese, cereals, and everything else you can imagine.
 The breakfast area turns into a dinner venue in the evening so it makes staying in the hotel even more convenient.

 Best Restaurants in Evora Portugal